|Working Lands Initiative|

 Farmers claiming farmland preservation tax credits must certify on their tax form that they comply with state soil and water conservation standards.
 New claimants must also submit a certification of compliance with soil and water conservation standards that has been issued by the county land conservation committee.

-Please contact the Outagamie County Land Conservation Department @ 920-832-5073 with any questions or comments regarding the Working Land Initiative program.
+Please contact the Outagamie County Land Conservation Department at 920-832-5073 with any questions or comments regarding the Working Land Initiative program.